yazinsai/srt-ai/README.md

 1. Clone the repo `git clone https://github.com/yazinsai/srt-ai`
 2. Rename `.env.example` to `.env.local` and paste your OpenAI Key.
-3. Install dependencies using `npm run install`
+3. Install dependencies using `npm install`
 4. Start locally using `npm run dev`

 You should now be able to access the repo at [`http://localhost:3000/`](http://localhost:3000/) in your browser.